In Exercises 39–44, you are dealt one card from a 52-card deck. Find the probability that you are not dealt a picture card.

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Probability measures the likelihood of an event occurring, expressed as a ratio of favorable outcomes to total possible outcomes.
-It ranges from 0 (impossible event) to 1 (certain event).
-In this problem, it helps determine the chance of drawing a queen from the deck.
+Probability measures the likelihood of an event occurring and is calculated as the ratio of favorable outcomes to total possible outcomes.
+In this case, it involves finding how likely it is to draw a queen from the deck.

 Recommended video: